zulip/zulip/docs/production/mobile-push-notifications.md

-registration) and a week struggling through the hoops Apple requires to build and distribute an app through the Apple app store, even if you're making no code modifications to an app already present in the store (as would be the case here), and have your app in the store yet.
+registration) and a week struggling through the hoops Apple requires to build and distribute an app through the Apple app store, even if you're making no code modifications to an app already present in the store (as would be the case here).
+The Zulip mobile app also gets frequent updates that you will have to either forgo or republish to the app stores yourself.

-If you've done that work, the Zulip server configuration for sending push notifications directly is quite straightforward:
+If you've done that work, the Zulip server configuration for sending push notifications through the new app is quite straightforward:
 * Create a
   [GCM push notifications](https://developers.google.com/cloud-messaging/android/client)
   key in the Google Developer console and set `android_gcm_api_key` in